WHAT is the event going to be?

 - Take part in a local sponsored walk or fun run or maybe even organise your own with friends and family

-- Hold a quiz night with a raffle
+- Hold a virtual quiz night with a raffle

 - Ask friends and family for sponsorship money instead of Birthday/Christmas presents